Optimize long tasks

 What is a task?

 A task is any discrete piece of work that the browser does.
-This includes rendering, parsing HTML and CSS, running the JavaScript code you write, and other things you might not have direct control over.
-Your pages' JavaScript is a major source of browser tasks.
+That work includes rendering, parsing HTML and CSS, running JavaScript, and other types of work you may not have direct control over.
+Of all of this, the JavaScript you write is perhaps the largest source of tasks.

-A screenshot of a task in the performance profliler of Chrome's DevTools.
+A visaulization of a task as depicted in the performance profliler of Chrome's DevTools.
 The task is at the top of a stack, with a click event handler, a function call, and more items beneath it.
 The task also includes some rendering work on the right-hand side.

 A task started by a click event handler in, shown in Chrome DevTools' performance profiler.